-Liz Haughey is the bookkeeper and administrative assistant for the Preschool, and the Parish Administrator at St. Stephen’s Church.
+Liz Haughey is finance and admin for the Preschool, and the Parish Administrator at St. Stephen’s Church.
 Liz joined the staff of St. Stephen’s Preschool in early 2014, and then began working at St. Stephen’s church in the summer of 2014.
 Liz worked for many years in the banking industry with a focus on serving non-profit entities.
 When not in the office, Liz enjoys time with family and friends, cooking and reading.
 She has one son in college and one son starting his career.

-Laurie Smith is a teacher in the 4’s classroom and teaches art.
+Laurie Smith is a head teacher in one of the 4’s classrooms and teaches art.
 She graduated from USC and received her Teaching Credential from University of California at Berkeley.
 Laurie has been working at St. Stephen’s since 1996.
 Laurie was born and raised in Berkeley.
 She and her husband have five children and have been blessed with young grandchildren.

 Nancy Parry has spent many years in Early Childhood Education with more than 25 years as a preschool Director in Lafayette teaching 3’s, 4’s and 5’s.
 She is also a guest speaker and has taught classes at Acalanes Adult Education for twenty years.
 Nancy is a Mentor teacher and our garden specialist.
 She lived for many years in Lafayette but now resides in Danville.
 All her grown children live in the area and she has 5 grandsons.

 Melissa Silvestri has finished her coursework in Early Childhood Education at DVC and specializes in the Linda Mute Bell teaching theory.
 She is a pre-reading specialist.
-She has three children, one at St. Perpetua’s School in Lafayette and two at De La Salle.
+She has three children, one Carondelet and two at De La Salle.
 When she is not working she enjoys teaching fitness classes and kayaking.

-Carissa Hawthorn is our science teacher and a lead teacher in our 3’s program.
+Carissa Hawthorn is our science and artist teacher.
 She has a Bachelor’s of Science degree from Chico State University.
 Her youngest child attended St Stephen’s Preschool for three years and is now in elementary school.
 Her two older children are also in school in Orinda.
 When Carissa is not working, she loves to travel.

 Soraya Attar is the head teacher in the 3s class and lunch bunch.
 Soraya got her BA degree in psychology from East Bay California.
 Because of her interest in children she took many classes relating to young children.
 Soraya was an elementary school teacher for 14 years in Iran.
 As an early childhood educator, she believes, it is her job to provide a warm setting that meets each child’s individual needs.
 In her free time she enjoys going on walks with friends, playing tennis, and gathering with her friends and family!

-Christine Lavery is a 2’s and 4’s teacher.
+Christine Lavery is a 3’s teacher.
 She has a BA in Math from Boston University and has finished her Early Childhood Education certificate.
 She is originally from New York, and has lived in Orinda for several years with her husband and 3 sons.
 Her boys all attended St. Stephen’s Preschool and are in elementary school and middle school.

 Mimi Khalili is a teacher who achieved her certificate in Early Childhood Education from DVC and has been working with children since 2011.
 She also has a MA degree.
 She believes children will make the future of the world and enjoys giving them the chance to be creative.
 When Mimi isn’t working she enjoys spending time with her family.